genexlance/chamberboss/plugin/chamberboss/tasks.md

 4. **Check Logs**: Look for "CHAMBERBOSS DEBUG" entries in debug.log

 ## 📦 **Deployment Ready**
-- New plugin zip created with version 1.0.31
+- New plugin zip created with version 1.0.32
 - All fixes included and tested
+- **CRITICAL BUG FIXED**: Admin approval now works properly
 - Debug logging can be disabled by setting `WP_DEBUG` to false